YaronKoresh/Giselle/README.md

-# Giselle v1.0.0
+# Giselle v2.0.0

-### Giselle cipher, is a symetric key cipher, based on the XOR binary operation & custom bases conversion.
+### Giselle cipher, is a symetric key cipher, based on the XOR, base conversion, Scrypt & One Time Pad algorithm.

 ### Supports the Elliptic-curve Diffie–Hellman (ECDH) key agreement protocol.

+### Supports the usage of emojis inside the passwords/messages (or any other high level characters...).

 # How the algorithm encrypts messages?

-1. Textually encodes the message, into binary, using @yaronkoresh/bases.

-2. Calculates the amount of bits to use inside the encryption process.

-3. Generates new binary salt, and XOR it with the binary message.

-4. Numerically encodes the password, a few times, to expand it, using @yaronkoresh/bases.

-5. Splits the password and the XOR results, into one digit chunks.

-6. Adds each XOR bit to the expanded password digit, with the same index.

-7. Encodes most of the data into Base62, then, returns the final results.
+1. Padding.

+2. UTF-8 encoding.

+3. Binary conversion.

+4. Salt generation.

+5. XOR (salt + message).

+6. Loop of Key expansions & XOR (expansion using Scrypt).

+7. Hex conversion.

+7. Return ciphertext with salt (seperated with ":").

 ### The algorithm decrypts the ciphertext, using the same steps, flipped & in reversed order.